Skordio/CSCI539-3-Akari/submission/writeup.md

 To measure the difficulty of any given Akari puzzle to solve, I recorded several metrics from the solver function:

-- Total times propogation of constraints was used
 - Total times forward checking was used
 - Total times backtracking was used

 I used these metrics to gauge how difficult the puzzle might be for a human to solve.
-More backtracking means the puzzle is harder, less constraint propogation means the puzzle is harder, and more forward checking required means the puzzle is harder.
+More backtracking means the puzzle is harder, and more forward checking required means the puzzle is harder.